-The Pediatric Dermatology Service at Baylor is staffed by six full-time pediatric dermatologists.
+The Pediatric Dermatology Service at Baylor is staffed by six pediatric dermatologists.
 Clinical activities are based primarily at Texas Children's Hospital, the largest freestanding pediatric hospital in the United States.
-A private clinic is located at Texas Children's, where approximately 150-200 private patients are seen each week.
+An outpatient clinic is located at Texas Children's, where approximately 200 patients with Medicaid and private insurance are seen each week

-Inpatient consultations are seen at Texas Children’s, Ben Taub Hospital, and The Woman's Hospital of Texas.
-The Pediatric Dermatology Service is also active in the Genetics Clinic and the Neurofibromatosis Clinic.
+Inpatient consultations are seen at Texas Children’s, Ben Taub Hospital, and The Pavilion for Women.
+The Pediatric Dermatology Service is active in the multi-disciplinary Vascular Anomalies Clinic.

-A separate Hemangioma Clinic has also been established.
 A Candela pulsed dye laser is located in the outpatient surgical suite at Texas Children's, where treatment of vascular malformations is frequently performed.
-Additional lasers for pigmented and other lesions are also available.
+NB-UVB phototherapy and Excimer Laser are also offered in the Pediatric Dermatology clinic.

 Cosmetic and Laser Dermatology